ericlau00/systems-level-programming/README.md

   - Reads at most `n - 1` characters from file stream `f` and stores it in `s`, appends `NULL` to the end.
 - Stops at newline, end of file, or the byte limit.
 - File stream
-  - `File *` type, more complex than a file descriptor, allows for buffered input.
+  - `FILE *` type, more complex than a file descriptor, allows for buffered input.
   - `stdin` is a `FILE *` variable
 - Example:
   - `fgets(s, 100, stdin)`